Sosokker/sudoku-terminal-game/README.md

-# sodoku-solver-
+# sudoku-terminal-game
-multiple solution sodoku solver
-That's simple
+Rework in progress